Meals

 Other restriction (e.g. no alcohol may be offered)

-Serving of beer or wine with food is allowed in moderate amounts.
-Moderate is normally understood as 1-2 glasses.
+Moderate amounts is normally understood as 1-2 glasses.
 It is not permitted to serve alcoholic aperitifs or spirits.

 Last modified 16 Feb 2021